You are currently viewing Pregnancy Headache Care: Non-Invasive Options

 • Tension-related headaches – Occur in about 5% of pregnancies.

-While pregnancy-related headaches are widespread, structured, non-invasive approaches can help manage them effectively, ensuring expecting mothers receive safe, supportive care.
+While pregnancy-related headaches are widespread, structured, non-invasive approaches can help manage them efficiently, ensuring expecting mothers receive safe, gentle care.

 For individuals with a history of headaches or migraines, pregnancy may sometimes reduce their frequency and severity, a change often linked to elevated estrogen levels.
 However, some individuals may continue to experience headaches or develop new symptoms.